VanIseghemThomas/OpenCortex/README.md

 - Gaining persistent access over a network connection.

 - Building an RDP solution to use the native CorOS UI live on your pc.
-[TBA]

 - Renaming the built in amps, pedals, etc. to whatever you like. (reboot required for changes to take effect)